FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 typical for error messages to live in headers.

-If we do not specify some kind of error standard, debugging any sort of complex Sway error will remain extremely difficult and supporting Sway contracts may be a nigh impossible task.
+If we do not specify some kind of error standard, debugging any sort of complex Sway error will remain extremely difficult and supporting Sway contracts would be an almost impossible task.

 # Prior art